atul-g/object_detection_on_cavities/README.md

 * The `training` directory contains the config files for the model and also the label-map which is needed by the model for training and also detection.
 The model stores it's checkpoints in this directory.
 * `trained_inference_graph` contains the graph exported from the trained model using the `export_inference_graph.py` script which was copied from the object_detection directory.
 * `model_main.py` is the script which is used to start the training of the model.
-* `generate_tfrecord` and `xml_to_csv.py` were scripts used from this [repo](https://github.com/datitran/raccoon_dataset).
+* `generate_tfrecord.py` and `xml_to_csv.py` were scripts used from this [repo](https://github.com/datitran/raccoon_dataset).
 A  really simple and convenient way to convert the xml files created to CSV and then generating Tensorflow records which will be used to train the model.
 The generated CSV files and the TFrecords are in the `data` directory.

 # Training:
 1. Clone the models repo from tensorflow.
 Follow their installation instructions to setup the environment needed for the project.